Dance

 Please check the current Provincial syllabus at www.bcprovincials.com

-The Provincial syllabus has a list of definitions that describe the various styles that are appropriate and outlines the need for contrasting solos.
+The Provincial syllabus has a list of definitions describing the appropriate styles and outlines the need for contrasting solos.

 Representatives may be chosen from the following three sections: Ballet, Modern and Stage.

-A competitor must enter a minimum of two solos and receive a minimum mark of 85% for both solos in the specific category to be eligible.
+1. A competitor must enter a minimum of two solos in the selected provincial category (Ballet, Modern or Stage) and receive a minimum mark of 85% for both solos in the specific category AND

-Any Dancer receiving a Provincial nomination from another Festival, whether or not they have declined, must notify the section chair before the start of the section (Ballet or Stage).
+Any Dancer receiving a Provincial nomination from another Festival, whether or not they have declined, must notify the section chair before the start of the festival (Ballet, Modern or Stage).
+Please state the level, genre, and whether they have accepted or declined the previous nomination.

 Age Categories are as follows: